aem999/scala-impatient/02-ControlStructures.md

 Procedures
 ----------
 *Procedures* are functions that return no value.
-A function body enclosed in braces without a preceding = symbol will have a `Unit` return type and thsu will be a procedure which is only called for it's side effect:
+A function body enclosed in braces without a preceding = symbol will have a `Unit` return type and thus will be a procedure which is only called for it's side effect:
 ```Scalas
 def abs(x: Double) = {if (x >= 0) x else -x}        // abs: abs[](val x: Double) => Double (function)
 def abs(x: Double) {if (x >= 0) x else -x}          // abs: abs[](val x: Double) => Unit (procedure)